Tom Cochrane: Today

-An avid golfer, pilot, and hockey buff, Cochrane lives in Oakville, Ontario, with his wife Kathleene.
-He spends summers at his cottage/studio on the shores of Georgian Bay in Northern Ontario and winters part-time at his home outside of Austin, Texas.
-Cochrane and his wife have two daughters, Cody and Evanne.
+An avid golfer, pilot, and hockey buff, Cochrane lives in British Columbia, and spends summers at his cottage/studio on the shores of Georgian Bay in Northern Ontario.
+Cochrane has two daughters.

+Relationship; M. 1981- 2020: Kathleen Cochrane.

 Cochrane continues to tour and perform in Canada.
 In 2006, the group Rascal Flatts charted in the top 10 of the Hot 100 with a cover of "Life Is a Highway", which they recorded for the Pixar film Cars.
 Although the song was not originally released to country radio, several country stations began playing the song, causing it to chart within the top 20 of Hot Country Songs.
-Chris Ledoux also had a country hit with "Life Is A Highway".
+Chris LeDoux also had a country hit with "Life Is a Highway".

-In October, 2016, Cochrane celebrated the twenty-fifth anniversary of his Mad Mad World album with an announcement of the release of a special edition of the album, featuring a demo recording of "Love is a Highway", the working title of "Life is a Highway", as well as a second disc featuring a live performance from a 1992 Chicago stop on the tour supporting the album.
-In 2017, he toured with Meghan Patrick and Nice Horse, and released a coffee table book about the album.
+In October 2016, Cochrane celebrated the twenty-fifth anniversary of his album Mad Mad World with an announcement of the release of a special edition of the album, featuring a demo recording of "Love is a Highway", the working title of "Life Is a Highway", as well as a second disc featuring a live performance from a 1992 Chicago stop on the tour supporting the album.

-The Manitoba provincial government recently named a section of a highway near his hometown of Lynn Lake after the hit "Life Is a Highway".
-A stretch of Highway 391 is being renamed Tom Cochrane's Life is a Highway.
-This is part of a series of Honours for the musician's influence on Canadian music.
+In 2016, the Manitoba provincial government renamed a section of a highway near his hometown of Lynn Lake after the hit "Life Is a Highway".
+A stretch of Highway 391 was renamed Tom Cochrane's Life is a Highway.